Ayurveda Through Practice with Konstantinos Charantiniotis

 -Deepen your knowledge and take care of your self with Ayurvedic lifestyle tools

-This intensive is open to advanced level of yoga participants and counts towards the CY 300 Transformative Yoga Path.
+This intensive is open to advanced level of yoga participants and counts towards the CY 300 Transformative Yoga Path, as an optional module.

 For more information and registration please contact us: email@example.com or Cihangir Yoga, İstinye +90 212 2771190